Is In-Context Learning Learning?: Background: The Need for Empirical Evaluation of ICL

 \section{Background: The Need for Empirical Evaluation of ICL}

-We discuss a formalism for learning and robustness \secref{paclearning} and define task similarity (\secref{formallanguages}).
-We then tie ICL back to the formalisms (\secref{icldef}), noting noting that they could overlook the mechanisms behind ICL.
-Detailed treatments of all these subjects are in \appref{fullbackground}.
+We discuss formalisms for learning and task similarity in \secstworef{paclearning}{formallanguages}, and tie ICL to these in \secref{icldef}, noting that they partly overlook the mechanism behind ICL.
+Details are in \appref{fullbackground}.